liferay/liferay-docs/develop/reference/articles/06-theme-reference-guide.markdown

 ### portal_normal.ftl [](id=portalnormal-ftl)

-Similar to the `index.html` of a website, this file acts as a hub for all of the theme templates.
+Similar to a static site's `index.html`, this file acts as a hub for all theme templates.

 ### portal_pop_up.ftl [](id=portalpopup-ftl)